eduardoestrella/cPanel-automated-system-backup/README.md

-# cPanel Automated Backup System CP-ABS
+# cPanel Automated Backup System

 Automated full Backups dialy with a Cron task and upload it to a remote FTP using orginize folder structure by days,months and years.

 cPanel is a control panel base on Linux designed to simplify the process of hosting a web site.
 Most of professional web hosting provide cPanel.
 CP-ABS can be used with all of then that use cPanel API 1.
-Some of providers are GoDaddy, blueHost, unitedHosting, HostGator, resellerclub, etc. (http://cpanel.net/hosting-providers/hosting-provider-showcase/)
+Some of [providers](http://cpanel.net/hosting-providers/hosting-provider-showcase/) are GoDaddy, blueHost, unitedHosting, HostGator, resellerclub, etc.

 Developed in PHP scripting language.

 # Dependencies

-We need a xmlapi (https://github.com/CpanelInc/xmlapi-php) to connect with cPanel's XML-API.
+- [xmlapi](https://github.com/CpanelInc/xmlapi-php) to connect with cPanel's XML-API.

 # Features